mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 of TCPLS frames in a TLS record is impactful.
 The sender SHOULD encode a single Stream Data frame as the first frame of the record, followed by control-related frames if needed.
-When the sender encodes several Stream frames, the first frame of the record SHOULD be the largest, in order to maximise the use of zero copy.
+When the sender encodes several Stream frames, the frame at the start of the record SHOULD be the largest, in order to maximise the use of zero copy.
 When several Stream frames are included in a record, they SHOULD belong to a different stream.